krzysztofzuraw/blog/src/posts/2021-10-27-docker-nextjs.md

 - google cloud build & run also works fine - it is the fastest way of deploying images as you work in one environment that is responsible for building images & deploying them.
 One thing for DevOps people is to move cloud build & run configurations into something like terraform.
   For this one stay tuned for next blog post.

+Huge thanks for this blog post editor - Kuba.